Abstract Submission Guidelines

-4. A rule of two first authored abstracts per delegate operates (delegates can be co-authors on multiple abstracts).
+- Maximum of two first authored abstracts per delegate (a delegate can be co-author of multiple abstracts).

-5. Abstracts should be no longer than 500 words.
+- Abstracts should be no more than 500 words.

-7. Submission of an abstract constitutes a commitment by the author(s) to present it if accepted.
-Failure to present, if not justified, will jeopardize future acceptance of
+- Submission of an abstract constitutes a commitment by the author(s) to present it if accepted.
+Failure to present, if not justified, will jeopardize future acceptance of abstracts.

-8. The presenter is responsible for all expenses associated with the submission and presentation of an abstract (e.g. registration, airfare, lodging, ).
+- The presenter is responsible for all expenses associated with the submission and presentation of an abstract (e.g., registration, travel, etc.).

 Content of the Abstracts

-All the abstracts need to be responsive to the conference theme “Unlocking the Power of Big Data in Health – Partnerships among Industry, Government, and Academia”
+All abstracts must be responsive to the conference theme “Unlocking the Power of Big Data in Health – Translating Data Science into Program Development and Implementation”.

 - Research based abstracts that describe empirical studies or methodological studies.
-The research-based abstracts need to focus on data or data analytics in the following areas:
+Research-based abstracts must focus on data or data analytics in the following areas: